-While millions of viewers are familiar with the "Colbert Report" personality, Howard wanted to get to know the "real" Stephen we'll soon be seeing as a late night host and as you can imagine, the resulting interview was fascinating.
-Check out some highlights below.
+While millions of viewers are familiar with his "Colbert Report" personality, Howard wanted to get to know the "real" Stephen Colbert during this morning's interview.

 An Early Tragedy